lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 Since migrations are not currently version controlled, it is best to generate them within the container so they can be easily discarded with the database if need be.
-The `docker-compose` configuration we have manages this by mounting volumes for every `*/migrations/` directory.
+The `docker compose` configuration we have manages this by mounting volumes for every `*/migrations/` directory.
 However, the volumes mounted at the migration folders  do not initially contain `__init__.py`, which will cause the migration process to fail.
 Since